melmerp/pangako/README.md

 pangako
 =======

-A barebones Javascript Promises/A+ implementation.
+A bare bones Javascript Promises/A+ implementation.